alvineebai/Alvine-kubernetes/02-pods/readme.md

 #### Using the manifest

-1- Create a a simple pod running the httpd image.
+1- Create a simple pod running the httpd image.
 - Create a yaml file called `01-simple-pod.yaml`.
 Its content should look like the following
 ```yaml
 apiVersion: v1